-Teachers have high expectations of pupil's work and quality evidence can be presented in a variety of ways, improving the overall quality of Design and technology work at Colmers Farm.
-Pupil's work is shared and celebrated appropriately on our school website and so pupils feel proud of their achievements.

-In Design and technology pupils learn how to problem solve and take risks.
-This enables them to become resourceful, resilient, innovative, enterprising, and capable citizens.
+Teachers have higher expectations of children's work and quality evidence can be presented in a variety of ways, improving the overall quality of design and technology at Colmers Farm.
+Children learn how to problem solve and take risks.
+This enables them to become resourceful, innovative, enterprising and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
-Pupils can speak confidently about their design and technology work as well as the skills they use.
+Children in school can speak confidently about their design and technology work as well as the skills they use.